polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 Locks are automatically applied when an account participates in on-chain activities such as staking or voting, but they are not customizable by users.

 Locks are included in the account's `frozen` balance, which represents funds that may be free but are non-transferable.
-This balance is tied up in activities such as [staking](path to staking page), [governance](path to governance page) and [vesting](path to Vested Transfers subsection in Types of Txs)
+This balance is tied up in activities such as [staking](path to staking page), [governance](path to governance page) and [vesting](path to Vested Transfers subsection in Types of Txs).

 Locks can overlap in both amount and duration, following these general rules: